 It is hard to underestimate the meaning of this invention to humanity.
 While Röentgen refused to patent his results, this method’s availability raised medical diagnostics and treatment on the new level.

 10. Moonlight: The Pond, Edward Steichen, 1904.

 The Pond—Moonlight is the most expensive photo ever – it was sold for almost $3 million.
 For making this photo in 3 examples, Edward Steichen used the gum printing technique.
-The adding of gum dichromate layers to the black-and-white images created a tender picture, the most famous Pictorialist masterpiece.
+The adding gum dichromate layers to the black-and-white images created a tender picture, the most famous Pictorialist masterpiece.
 For this movement, photography was instead the piece of art, then just the record of reality, so many pictorialist creations have visible manipulations.
 In this particular photo, the Moon was added.
-The movement was popular until new photo techniques with more sharp focus became available, but it influenced the development of the art of photography a lot.
-The main statement of pictorialism in general and Edward Steichen as an influencer personality was that processing the photo is the same as just to look for the scape to capture.
+The movement was popular until new photo techniques with more sharp focus became available, but it influenced the development of photography a lot.
+The main statement of pictorialism in general and Edward Steichen as an influencer personality was that processing the photo is the same as looking for the scape to capture.

 11. The Vanishing Race, Edward S. Curtis, 1904.